Ihtishammehmood/Python/ML(Random Forest).md

 ## Dropping columns with majority of null values

 Dropping columns that has  most null values.
-These kind of variables are not helpful in model building onr data data analyis I removed the columns that has alot of null values with the following line of code
+These kind of variables are not helpful in model building onr data data analysis I removed the columns that has a lot of null values with the following line of code

 ``````python
 column_drop = ['name','prefix','diameter','albedo','diameter_sigma']